 The first project developed, financed and implemented by Urapi involves four coffee cooperatives in Peru and aims to reforest nearly 9,000 hectares of degraded land into productive agroforestry systems, sequester and reduce CO2 emissions by 1.3 metric tons, and improve the livelihoods of 2,400 producers.
-IDH’s LDN TA Facility will support the program in strengthening its credit management.
+IDH’s LDN TA Facility intends to support the program, for example with respect to credit management.

 As the LDN Fund and TAF entered its operational phase, the Strategic Board met for the first time on the 15 January, led by Monique Barbut, Executive Secretary of the United Nations Convention to Combat Desertification (UNCCD), which promoted and spearheaded the design of the LDN Fund.
 Members of the Strategic Board include Patricia Espinosa, Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC), and Cristiana Paşca Palmer, Executive Secretary of the Convention on Biological Diversity (UNCBD).
 The purpose of the Board is to make recommendations on the Fund’s strategic direction and ensure its alignment with policies to fight land degradation and climate change.